EOSEssentials/EOS-Proxy-Token/README.md

 ### The problem

 A malicious user can install code on their account which will allow them to insert rows in the name of another account sending them tokens.
-This lets them steal RAM by inserting large amounts of garbage into rows when dapps/users send them tokens.
+This lets them lock up RAM by inserting large amounts of garbage into rows when dapps/users send them tokens.

 ### The solution